StackStorm/st2/docs/source/install/webui.rst

 Express installation
 --------------------

 Production version of st2web is pre-installed on st2express and any other st2_deploy installation.
-You can access the UI by pointing your browser to the default http port of your server.
-For vagrant deployment of st2express, it would be http://172.168.90.50/.
+You can access the UI by pointing your browser to ``http://<server hostname>:8080/``.
+For vagrant deployment of st2express, it would be http://172.168.90.50:8080/.

 It can also be installed by extracting the latest tar-ball from :ops_latest:`webui` into ``/opt/stackstorm/static/webui``.